nieboczek/quefi/README.md

 # Quefi
 <!-- Badges here -->
 Quefi is a free, open-source TUI music player that can not only play your local files, but also download tracks and entire playlists from Spotify.
-It's perfect for listening to music while working on your computer or just chilling on the couch.
+It's perfect for listening to music while working on your computer or just chilling.
 <!-- Screenshots here -->

 ## Installation